 As used in this act:

-(a) “Authority” means the metropolitan extension telecommunications rights-of-way oversight authority created in section 3.
+(a) "Authority" means the metropolitan authority created under the local community stabilization authority act.

 (b) "Broadband internet access transport services" means the broadband transmission of data between an end-user and the end-user's internet service provider's point of interconnection at a speed of 200 or more kilobits per second to the end-user's premises.

-(c) “Commission” means the Michigan public service commission in the department of consumer and industry services.
+(c) "Commission" means the Michigan public service commission in the department of licensing and regulatory affairs.

 (d) "Exchange" means that term as defined under section 102 of the Michigan telecommunications act, 1991 PA 179, MCL 484.2102.

-(f) “Metropolitan area” means 1 or more municipalities located, in whole or in part, within a county having a population of 10,000 or more or a municipality that enacts an ordinance or resolution electing to be classified as part of a metropolitan area under this act.
+(f) "Metropolitan area" means 1 or more municipalities within this state located, in whole or in part, within a county having a population of 10,000 or more or a municipality within this state that enacts an ordinance or resolution electing to be classified as part of a metropolitan area under this act.

 (g) "Municipality" means a township, city, or village.

-(h) “Person” means an individual, corporation, partnership, association, governmental entity, or any other legal entity.
+(h) "Person" means an individual, corporation, partnership, limited partnership, association, limited liability company, governmental entity, or any other legal entity.

 (i) "Public right-of-way" means the area on, below, or above a public roadway, highway, street, alley, easement, or waterway.
 Public right-of-way does not include a federal, state, or private right-of-way.